hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 - providing a route from the EON service on the Under Cloud and the vCenter server;

+- enabling VLAN trunking and native VLAN on the private network.
+This is to cater to untagged PXE traffic with the tenant.

 ##### Storage nodes installed during installation #####

 The initial installation of the cloud will install two initial Object Storage nodes.
 All additional Object Storage nodes will be installed using customer procedures after the initial install.